-Through my special link, you get access to exclusive hosting plans starting at just $2.95 per month.
+Through my link, you get access to exclusive hosting plans starting at just $2.95 per month.

-3: WordPress blogging software (Free!)
+3: WordPress blogging software (Free)

 When you’ve registered your domain name and signed up for blog hosting, you need a blogging software to create your blog with.

-What’s a blogging software again?
+What’s a blogging software exactly?

 The best part?

-WordPress.org is 100% free!
+WordPress.org is 100% free.

 If you choose to host your blog on Bluehost, they install WordPress for you automatically.
 When you finish your signup, you have a fully-functional WordPress blog ready to use.

-4: WordPress theme for blogging ($40–90)
+4: WordPress theme for blogging ($0–90)